 Carbohydrates and protein trigger very different chemical messages in the body independent of calories.
 Carbs lay down the fat, while protein lays down muscle.

-Reduce Belly Fat and Build Muscle?
+Want to Reduce Belly Fat and Build Muscle?
 Focus on Protein, not Calories

 Reducing belly fat and building muscle become far more than just about the calories.
 As this and other studies show, where those calories come from matter far more.